 During the day you might be blessed by monks, visit local weavers or take a sampan to a floating market.
 Both Cambodia and Vietnam have endured horrors and war in their recent past – a visit to the ‘Killing Fields’ or to an orphanage can be heart-rending – but their people are warm and welcoming.

-Early in the morning in Hanoi the parks are filled by groups of locals dancing, exercising, playing games and singing.
-You might even run into a Communist rally.
+Early in the morning in Hanoi the parks are filled with groups of locals dancing, exercising, playing games and singing.
+You might even run into a communist rally.

 Lines of schoolchildren wait reverently to file past the body of Ho Chi Minh at his mausoleum.
 Visiting Americans involved in the Vietnam war remember PoWs held at the so-called ‘Hanoi Hilton’.

 In the streets, cars, scooters and mopeds − some loaded with whole families − dart around each other in a kind of manic dance and power cables hang messily down lampposts.
 Traders sit in vast open shops stocked high with goods.

 After this colourful introduction to Vietnam, holidaymakers are flown to Siem Reap in Cambodia to see the ancient temples regained from the forest.
 Then it’s a four-hour coach journey to Kampong Cham to board the ship for a journey back into Vietnam and Ho Chi Minh City.